aliouabed/Servlet-JSP/Readme.md

 - One filter don't have dependency onto another resource.
 - Less Maintenance

-#### The folder (my-servlet-app-with-filter) is a simple example of a Servlet Filter whene RACHID is not allowed in!
+#### The folder (my-servlet-app-with-filter) is a simple example of a Servlet Filter where RACHID is not allowed in!